 This has occurred because the grower has been feeding too many nutrients to the plant that it was unable to consume before the next feed happened, building up an excess of mineral salts (nutrients) in the medium.

 To correct mineral salt build up in the medium, the answer is to flush the pot and medium using plain water to dilute and clean out all the accumulated minerals.
-You can also use great flushing products such as CYCO Kleanse or Terra Aquatica FlashClean to help with the efficacy of the flush.
+You can also use great flushing products like Terra Aquatica FlashClean or Hyclean to help with the efficacy of the flush.
 To do this, simply flood the medium with plain water (or with a flushing product) and measure the run off, repeating this process until you have a run-off reading in the pH and EC/PPM in a range you are happy with for that particular plant.

 In the case above, you are trying to feed 1.5 EC / 6.0 pH to your plant, but your run-off is reading 2.1 EC / 5.3 pH, you would want to flush your medium with plain water repeatedly until the flush runoff is reading a safe range, such as 0.5 EC / 5.8+ pH.
 This may take several flushes and lots of water to achieve.
 If you were to skip the flush and feed this toxic pot with your 1.5 EC / 6.0 pH solution, you would end up increasing the EC in the medium even further into toxic conditions and killing your plant at a faster rate.

 If you are reading this tutorial because you’re near the end of your flowering phase then follow these steps to ensure you’re not flushing too early.
 Pay attention to the overall form of the flower and fruit, usually with an 8-week strain, the flowers development starts to plateau around week 6 - 6.5

 At this time, we massively reduce our nutrient solution concentration.

 Usually before this transition most growers would have an EC between 1.5-2.0